FR

 10,000sq ft

 Larger facilities allow clearer zoning and greater duplication of popular equipment.
-The layout can follow the natural training flow more completely — entry, changing rooms, warm‑up, main strength training, functional work, and accessory areas.
+The layout can follow the natural training flow more completely: entry, changing rooms, warm-up, main strength training, functional work, and accessory areas.

-• Strength machines grouped by muscle group
+• strength machines grouped by muscle group

-• Specialty machines without sacrificing the fundamentals
+• specialty machines added without sacrificing the fundamentals

 1. Define positioning and target demographic